MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-create-an-outlook-profile-using-mfcmapi.md

 ---

-# How to: Create an Outlook profile using MFCMAPI
+# Create an Outlook profile using MFCMAPI

 MFCMAPI provides access to MAPI stores to facilitate investigation of Exchange and Outlook issues and to provide developers with support for MAPI development.